delaneyj/datastar/site/static/md/reference/attribute_plugins.md

 #### Modifiers

+Modifiers allow you to modify the element intersection behavior.

 - `__once` - Only triggers the event once.
 - `__half` - Triggers when half of the element is visible.
 - `__full` - Triggers when the full element is visible.